syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/How-to.md

 {% endtabs %}

-The following output is displayed as a result of the above code example.
+The following output is displayed as a result of the previous code example.

 ![](How-to_images/Display_Other_controls_img1.png)

-## Perform Grid Actions on External button click
+## Perform grid actions on external button click

 ### CRUD operations

-Using `addRecord` method of Grid, you can add a record to a Grid externally without using in-built toolbar add support.
-While using `addRecord` method it is necessary to set `AllowAdding` property as `true`.
+Using the `addRecord` method of grid, you can add a record to a grid externally without using in-built toolbar add support.
+While using the `addRecord` method it is necessary to set the `AllowAdding` property as `true`.
-Using `deleteRecord` method of Grid, you can delete a record to a Grid externally without using in-built toolbar delete support.
-While using `deleteRecord` method it is necessary to set `AllowDeleting` property as `true`.
+Using `deleteRecord` method of grid, you can delete a record to a grid externally without using in-built toolbar delete support.
+While using the  `deleteRecord` method it is necessary to set the `AllowDeleting` property as `true`.
-Using `updateRecord` method of Grid, you can update a record to a Grid externally without using in-built toolbar update support.
-While using `updateRecord` method it is necessary to set `AllowEditing` property as `true`.
+Using `updateRecord` method of grid, you can update a record to a grid externally without using in-built toolbar update support.
+While using the `updateRecord` method it is necessary to set the `AllowEditing` property as `true`.

 ### Filtering

-Using `filterColumn` method of Grid, you can filter the data in the Grid externally without using in-built filter support.
+Using the `filterColumn` method of grid, you can filter the data in the Grid externally without using in-built filter support.
 While using `filterColumn` method it is necessary to set `AllowFiltering` property as `true`.

 ### Grouping

-Using `groupColumn` and `ungroupColumn` method of Grid, you can group/ungroup the Grid externally without using in-built grouping support.
-While using `groupColumn` and `ungroupColumn` method it is necessary to set `AllowGrouping` property as `true`.
+Using the `groupColumn` and `ungroupColumn` method of grid, you can group/ungroup the grid externally without using in-built grouping support.
+While using the `groupColumn` and `ungroupColumn` method it is necessary to set the `AllowGrouping` property as `true`.

 ### Sorting

-Using `sortColumn` method of Grid, you can sort the Grid externally without using in-built sorting support.
-While using `sortColumn` method it is necessary to set `AllowSorting` property as `true`.
+Using the `sortColumn` method of grid, you can sort the grid externally without using in-built sorting support.
+While using the `sortColumn` method it is necessary to set the y`AllowSorting` property as `true`.

-The following code example explains the above behavior.
+The following code example explains the previous behavior.

 {% tabs %}
 {% highlight html %}